ganyuxuan18/Documentation-FoodBridge/README.md

 #### 2. Android Studio or VS Code

-   * Required for Android builds and emulator testing.
+   * Required for Android builds and emulator testing.(with Flutter & Dart extensions)

 #### 3. Firebase Account